 During normal operations, the campus grounds are open to the general public.
-Access to all campus buildings is restricted to faculty, staff, students, and invited guests.
-Guests must be pre-approved by the Department of Public Safety before coming to either campus.
-For additional information regarding the Institute's requirements for guest visits to campus, please read the "Campus Access Policy" on Pratt Institute's web page Campus Access Policy.
+Access to all campus buildings and residence halls are restricted to faculty, staff, students, and invited guests.
+For additional information regarding the Institute's requirements for guest visits to campus, please read the "Campus Access Policy" on Pratt Institute's web page Campus Access - Pratt.